markocupic/cloudconvert-bundle/README.md

             ;

         // A slightly more sophisticated example:
-        // Convert from docx to jpg, send file to the browser and some more options
+        // Convert from docx to jpg, send file to the browser
+        // and set some more options
         $this->fileConverter
             ->reset()
             ->file($source)